Job outlooks for Managers in health care

 • There are a small number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Managers in health care in the Banff - Jasper - Rocky Mountain House region:
+Here are some key facts about managers in health care in the Banff - Jasper - Rocky Mountain House region:

 • Approximately 210 people worked in this occupation in May 2021.